 - Install the NetarchiveSuite file.

 The NetarchiveSuite file is copied to the machine using scp (secure copy).
 Then the file is unzipped in the installation directory, which is created as a subdirectory in the local user directory.

 Install necessary directories

 In the config file a number of directories are defined, and these directories have to be created during the installation on a machine.
 The following table show which directories are created based on the main branch where they are defined, and their path from this branch.
 The branch level represents where the applications have to be defined before they can be applied.
 They can easily be defined in a prior instance, and then be inherited to the given branch level.

 where $/ in Directory is the value of the path.
-All the directories along this path will be created, if they do not exists already.
-A directory is only created if the path is defined under settings for the branch level (or inherited to the branch level) and it contains a not empty value.
+All the directories along this path will be created, if they do not exist already.
+A directory is only created if the path is defined under settings for the branch level (or inherited at the branch level) and it contains a non-empty value.